Strengthening the team of a foodtech giant

 Creating a subsystem for AB testing

-Another challenging task was to create a subsystem for AB testing (which was used to test two-factor authentication).
+Another challenging task was to create a subsystem for AB testing (which was used to test authentication by code from SMS).
 We participated in the creation of its first version, literally an MVP, which met the requirements of product analysts.
 There were, of course, open-source solutions available, but their functionality was lacking, so management decided that creating their own made sense.

 This subsystem was debugged on AA tests (checking for the correct distribution of users) and launched.
 It continues to work correctly and helps the analysts collect data.